-Panauti is an ancient Newar town, built at the confluence of three streams, the third one being invisible.
-The confluence is a famous bathing and pilgrimage site where a festival is held on the first day of the month of Magh and a month-long Mela once every 12 years.
+Panauti is an ancient Newari town, built at the confluence of the Rosi, Punyamati and an invisible river lilawati making it a tri junction called triveni.
+Panuati has been regarded as important religious site since very early times.
+The confluence is a famous bathing and pilgrimage site where a festival is held on the first day of the month of Magh and a month-long Mela(fair) is held once every 12 years.
 The centerpiece of this charming, unspoiled village is the Indreshwor Mahadev temple.
-Dating back to 1294 this is the oldest extant example of a Newar Temple.
+Dating back to 1294 this is the oldest extant example of a Newari temple.
 Along the river there is a collection of more recent shrines and ghats, including an old Krishna temple, a suspension bridge leading to a recently renovated 17th century Brahmayani Mandir dedicated to the patron goddess of Panauti and a rest house popular with old men.
-Add ducks, laundry and drying grain and you have a truly lovely corner of old Nepal.